-This is a dish we crave, there always has to be a stash in the freezer.
-It’s packed full of reassuring spices that seem to settle our mind and our stomachs.
-Eat a bowlful on its own, have it with rice or a jacket potato, fresh coriander and coconut yoghurt, layer it into nachos with salsa and dairy-free cheese or fold into a soft wrap with guacamole and everything else you love.
+We crave this vegan chilli dish and there always has to be a stash in the freezer.
+Our chilli is packed full of reassuring spices that seem to settle our mind and our stomachs.
+Eat a bowlful on its own, have chilli with rice or a jacket potato, fresh coriander and coconut yoghurt, our guacamole recipe, layer into nachos with fresh salsa and dairy-free cheese or cheese of your choice and fold into a soft wrap with more guacamole and everything else you love.

 This is our go-to vegan chilli that all your meat-loving friends will take second portions of and be happily surprised at the depth of flavour.